Nevanlinna-Pick interpolation from uncertain data: Introduction

 The study of inclusive processes with high precision is key to interpreting experimental data and testing Standard Model predictions.
 The difficulties in calculating inclusive processes from lattice QCD arise because lattice field theory results are obtained in Euclidean space, not physical Minkowski space, which is relevant for physical scattering and decay processes.
 While many physical quantities such as low-energy QCD energy eigenvalues and the matrix elements of the corresponding eigenstates can be computed directly in Euclidean space, hadronic decays into many-particle final states depend on real-time particle propagation and interaction and are related to Euclidean space amplitudes by analytic continuation.
 Performing such an analytic continuation in practice is an ill-posed problem because of the finite number of Euclidean space results and the errors associated with those results.
 This difficulty is commonly known as the inverse problem.

 Many methods have been applied to tackle the inverse problem in lattice QCD, including Bayesian inference, linear regularization, rational approximations, and machine learning.
-Reviews and recent examples of possible approaches to this inverse problem can be found in Refs.~\cite{Rothkopf:2022fyo, Rothkopf:2022ctl, Aarts:2025gyp,DelDebbio:2024sfa,Hansen:2017mnd,PhysRevD.100.034521,PhysRevD.99.094508,Bailas:2020qmv,Gambino:2022dvu,Barone:2023tbl,Bruno:2024fqc,Patella:2024cto,DelDebbio:2024lwm,Bergamaschi:2023xzx}.
+Reviews and recent examples of possible approaches to this inverse problem can be found in Refs.~\cite{Rothkopf:2022fyo,Rothkopf:2022ctl,Aarts:2025gyp,DelDebbio:2024sfa,Hansen:2017mnd,PhysRevD.100.034521,PhysRevD.99.094508,Bailas:2020qmv,Gambino:2022dvu,Barone:2023tbl,Bruno:2024fqc,Patella:2024cto,DelDebbio:2024lwm,Bergamaschi:2023xzx,Zhang:2024ixe,Horak:2021syv,Karpie:2019eiq}.

-In this work, we discuss the implementation of the Nevanlinna–Pick interpolation method first applied to lattice QCD in Ref.~\cite{Bergamaschi:2023xzx}.
+In this work, we discuss the implementation of the Nevanlinna–Pick interpolation method first applied to lattice QCD in Ref.~\cite{Bergamaschi:2023xzx}, where renewed interest in the application of this method to physics was initiated by Ref.~\cite{PhysRevLett.126.056402}.
 In this approach, one exploits the remarkable properties of the analytic function, here represented by the analytic function $G(z)$, whose imaginary part on the real axis determines the spectral function of interest and whose values on the imaginary axis can be computed using lattice QCD.
 For $N$ values of $G(z)$ determined on the imaginary axis, Nevanlinna-Pick interpolation can be used to bound the possible values allowed for $G(z)$ for $z$ elsewhere in the upper half of the complex plane.
 As was recognized in Ref.~\cite{Bergamaschi:2023xzx}, while this approach does not exactly solve the inverse problem, it does provide absolute bounds which constrain the resulting interpolated values of $G(z)$.
 This raises the possibility that predictions with precisely known interpolation errors might be obtained from Euclidean lattice data.
 Such an approach has the potential to extend the first-principles character of many lattice QCD calculations to this inclusive application.
 Additional applications of this method to lattice QCD can be found in Refs.~\cite{Salg:2025now,Iskakov:2023zpc,Huang:2023gpb}.
 While this paper is focused on the Nevanlinna-Pick interpolation proposed by Bergamaschi, {\it et al.}~\cite{Bergamaschi:2023xzx}, a similar first-principles method that can be directly applied to the time-dependent Green's functions of lattice QCD was recently introduced by Abbott {et al.}~\cite{Abbott:2025snz}.